Contents

 (where mycompanydomain

 is the name of the company).
 This field can then be mapped to Oomnitza and will create the email when the integration is run.
-Creating custom Jinja2 fields
+Add custom Jinja code

-Oomnitza's Extended Connectors allow the use of Jinja2 Templates in order to transform data being retrieved by the connector.
-In the example below, a custom Jinja2 field is added to the path to set the field to the current time.
-For detailed information, refer to Working with Jinja2.
+You can also use the Add new field feature to add Jinja2 templates in order to transform data being retrieved by the connector.
+In the example below, a custom Jinja2 field is added to the path to set the Last Sync Time field to the current time.

 You can restrict access to Oomnitza users from the Mappings sections by selecting True.
 This prevents any user who is loaded in Oomnitza via the connector from accessing Oomnitza via Single Sign On.
 When the user is imported, an admin can deselect the Restrict User checkbox for the user in the People tab to reverse this action.

 You can create predefined fields for your mapping so that a default value will automatically be populated in a record when the integration is run.
 In the example below, the value Employee has been selected as a default value from the Oomnitza Role dropdown list.
 This ensures that each user record that is created will have an Employee role defined.
-Once the Role has been predefined, it will appear in the Predefined list in the integrations overview screen.
+Once a Role is predefined, it will appear in the Predefined fields list on the integrations overview screen

 You should know